-It’s 3 p.m., your son needs to go to swim lessons and your daughter has to get to soccer practice — but you and your spouse don’t get off work for two more hours.
+It’s 3 p.m., your son needs to go to swim lessons and your daughter has to get to soccer practice — but you and your partner don’t get off work for two more hours.
 How can a family of four be in multiple places at once?

 If you don’t have a go-to friend or relative to pitch in with transportation for kids, one popular option is to hire an after-school sitter or nanny to lend a hand — and a spare set of wheels.
 It can be a helpful way to ensure someone you know and trust is safely shuttling your kids to and from school and even to their activities after school.

 Hiring for pickup and drop-off transportation for kids: How does it work?

 If you’re looking to hire for after-school transportation, it’s important to remember you’re not hiring a car service.
 You’re hiring a caregiver.
 Even if you’re hiring an after-school sitter or nanny primarily for school and activity pickup and drop-off, they will be expected to ensure your kids are safe but also cared for.
 So you can expect them to handle things like giving the kids snacks if they’re going straight to activities, checking that kids have everything they need for practice or lessons or even sticking around during after-school activities and getting your child home afterward.

 Here are the cost factors to consider when setting up your budget to cover transportation for kids.